mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter5.md

 > **NOTE**
 >
 > Notice that `Observables` are returning from the SpaceX API.
-Go ahead and wire up the `ListComponent` to call from the API now by updating the `list-component-ts` file to use the new methods you made.
+Go ahead and wire up the `ListComponent` to call from the API now by updating the `list-component.ts` file to use the new methods you made.

 ```javascript
 import { Component, OnInit } from "@angular/core";